Elliot-Fomin/cmsc330-garbage-collectors/README.md

 ## Part 1: Reference Counting

--Each heap object keeps a count of the number of references to it.
+- Each heap object keeps a count of the number of references to it.
--When a reference count reaches zero, the object is freed.
+- When a reference count reaches zero, the object is freed.
--Handles chain deletions when freeing an object that references other objects.
+- Handles chain deletions when freeing an object that references other objects.

 ## Part 2: Mark and Sweep

--Marks all objects reachable from the stack.
+- Marks all objects reachable from the stack.
--Sweeps through the heap, removing unmarked (unreachable) objects.
+- Sweeps through the heap, removing unmarked (unreachable) objects.

 ## Part 3: Stop and Copy

--Splits the heap into two halves: from-space (currently used) and to-space (free space).
+- Splits the heap into two halves: from-space (currently used) and to-space (free space).
--Copies all reachable objects from from-space to to-space, compacting them in the process.
+- Copies all reachable objects from from-space to to-space, compacting them in the process.
--Updates all references (both on the stack and in the heap) to point to the new locations.
+- Updates all references (both on the stack and in the heap) to point to the new locations.

 ## Academic Integrity